How to Get Star Ratings in Google Search Results

 - it's FREE.

-3. Paid Search Stars
+3. Google Star Ratings for Paid Search Results

 Getting stars on your AdWords ads is the most difficult to achieve.
 Google automates this process, and you have very limited control over whether stars appear with your ads or not.